GO-Eratosthenes/dhdt/paper/paper.md

 the former directories.
 Since elevation data is needed for the photohypsometric pipeline, a suit of functions is present in the [``terrain_tools``](https://dhdt.readthedocs.io/en/latest/modules.html).
 Where mountain specific shading functions are incorporated.
-Other map making and data visualization functions specificly for surface kinematics can be found in [``displacement_tools``](https://dhdt.readthedocs.io/en/latest/modules.html) and [``glacier_tools``](https://dhdt.readthedocs.io/en/latest/modules.html).
+Other map making and data visualisation functions specifically for surface kinematics can be found in [``displacement_tools``](https://dhdt.readthedocs.io/en/latest/modules.html) and [``glacier_tools``](https://dhdt.readthedocs.io/en/latest/modules.html).
 Think of displacement vectors and their associated precision or strain rate maps.